Silica - Nature's secret weapon our indoor plants are missing out on

-No, silicon isn't considered an essential nutrient.
-But my goodness, it certainly will be a must-have for you, once you find out what it does for your plants!
+No, silica isn't considered an essential nutrient.
+But once you find out what it does and see the difference it makes you might consider it essential for your indoor plants.
 This powerful nutrient is nature's bodyguard for our plants.
-Except being indoors isn't exactly 'natural' for our precious house-plants.
-So potted plants need us to give them the protection that nature would normally provide.
+Except being indoors isn't exactly 'natural' for our house-plants.
+So indoor plants need us to give them the protection that nature would normally provide.

-Let's take a look a this little powerhouse nutrient, what silicon does for plants, why there's a shortage (even though silicon is the 2nd most abundant element in the Earth's crust), and why such a common nutrient is a secret us indoor plant hobbyists are 'behind the times' on finding out about...
+Let's take a look a this little powerhouse nutrient, what it does for plants, why there's a shortage (even though it's the 2nd most abundant element in the Earth's crust), and why such a common nutrient is a secret us indoor plant hobbyists are 'behind the times' on finding out about...

 In short?
-Strength.
-Silicon makes plants stronger in two ways.
+Strength!
+It makes plants stronger in two ways.
 Physically stronger, and it supports stronger defences, increasing plant resistance to pests, diseases, and environmental stress.

-Broader stems helps with nutrient transport too.
+Broader stems also helps with nutrient transport.
 Stems can more easily and efficiently get nutrients from roots to leaves.
 Stronger stems can support bigger, stronger leaves, fruits and flowers (yes, silicon is not just for indoor plants - it's superb for producers of heavy fruit and veges too).

 This might be my favourite benefit.
 Silicon is a key part of nature's defence system.
 Think of it like giving your plant its own personal bodyguard.
 Big, tough and ready to fight.
 Not just stronger, tougher stems and leaves, but the roots too.
-Silicon helps strengthens your plants physical and mechanical barriers to both chewing and sucking pests.
+Silicon helps strengthens your plants physical and mechanical barriers against attach from both chewing and sucking pests.

-Common pests we struggle with for our indoor plants include bugs such as fungus gnats (larvae in excess will eat roots, stunting plant growth), mealy bugs (they pierce your plant and suck out sap), aphids and spider mites (they both suck too - in both senses of the word).
+Common pests we struggle with for our indoor plants include fungus gnats (larvae in excess will eat roots, stunting plant growth), mealy bugs (they pierce your plant and suck out sap), aphids and spider mites (they both suck too - in both senses of the word!).

 Silicon helps defend against bugs in 2 ways